 The Heritage & Education Centre holds a wealth of historical collections, items and materials dating as early as the eighteenth century.
 These documents, objects and artwork offer an insight into maritime history and the role of Lloyd's Register throughout modern history.
 Most of the collection can only be found at the Centre and is being put to work for public education, through funding from the Lloyd's Register Foundation.

 In order to ensure these unique collections are available to the public, the Centre and its reference library is open Monday to Friday, from 09:30 until 16:30.
+Please note that the library will be closed throughout August 2019.

 In order to increase accessibility of these, the Centre is embarking on a major commitment to digitising these collections, ensuring their educational use is as inclusive as possible, to both physical and digital users.
 All of the Centre's digitised material will be publicly available, for free, to all.